WHY DO CATS PURR?

 But why do they purr?

 Cats, contrary to popular belief, do not only purr when they’re happy.
 They purr when they’re hungry, they purr when they’re scared, and they even purr to heal themselves.
 Studies have shown that not only do cat purrs heal the cats themselves, but they also show that purring heals humans!
 Elizabeth Von Muggenthaler, a bio acoustics researcher, conducted studies which indicated that the frequency of their purr is conducive to bone growth, pain relief and wound healing.
-In her studies, there was also sufficient evidence that the frequency at which domesticated cats and some wild cats purr was also therapeutic to repair muscles and tendons, ease breathing and reduce pain and swelling.
+In her studies, there was also sufficient evidence that the frequency at which domesticated cats and some wild cats purr was therapeutic to repair muscles and tendons, ease breathing and reduce pain and swelling.

 Other studies have shown that the purr of a cat can reduce blood pressure and relieve stress.
 Due to the precise spectrum of noise of their purr, its healing effects are noted across the board.